-It’s estimated there will 268,600 new cases of invasive breast cancer diagnosed in 2019.
-Worse, it’s estimated that 41,760 women will die from breast cancer in the U.S. this year.
+It’s estimated there will 281,550 new cases of invasive breast cancer diagnosed in 2021, as well as 49,290 new cases of non-invasive (in situ) breast cancer.
+Worse, it’s estimated that 43,600 women will die from breast cancer in the U.S. this year.
 How many of these deaths could have been prevented through early detection and treatment?

 That’s one of the reasons to support National Breast Cancer Awareness Month (NBCAM), an annual international health campaign organized by major breast cancer charities to increase awareness of the disease.

-The good news is death rates from breast cancer have been declining since about 1990.
+The good news is that the overall death rate from breast cancer decreased by 1% per year from 2013 to 2018.
 This is in large part due to increased awareness through campaigns like NBCAM, earlier detection of the disease through newly developed screening procedures and continually improving treatment options.

 Houston disability attorney M. Stanley Whitehead helps clients who suffer from breast cancer obtain disability benefits to make up for the loss of income and medical costs caused by their disease.

 In order to obtain disability benefits for breast cancer, you need evidence supporting that you are unable to work due to the severe symptoms of your breast cancer and its treatments.
 This should include information about the:

 - The origin of your breast cancer

 - The duration, frequency and response to anticancer therapy

 The evidence should be detailed enough so that claim reviewers can determine: